Analysis | Why Trump is taking the unusual step of actually filing a lawsuit he had threatened

 Trump’s lawsuits

-A list of threatened of filed lawsuits from Melania Trump, Donald Trump, the Trump Organization or Trump’s political campaigns.
+A list of threatened or filed lawsuits from Melania Trump, Donald Trump, the Trump Organization or Trump’s political campaigns.
 Lawsuits centered on the aftermath of the 2020 election are not included.

 June 2015